 About This Chapter

-- Korea and Vietnam in the Middle Ages
+- Identify the trade network routes in the Middle Ages

 1. Chinese Dynasties (1000-1300 CE): T'ang, Song & Ming